PWS Coverage Map

 Scope: Submitted by close of business on the last business day of each two-week period.

 Reports mirrored to ffp.housestrategiesgroup.com for transparent in-flight visibility.
+Diana provides M&E and deliverable-progress content; Jelani consolidates and submits to the COR.

 Lead